awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 **How Systems Manager Reports Timeouts**
 If Systems Manager receives an `execution timeout` reply from SSM Agent on a target, then Systems Manager marks the command invocation as `executionTimeout`\.

-If Systems Manager doesn't receive any reply from SSM Agent on a target, and the command execution exceeds the `total timeout` value, then Systems Manager marks the command invocation as `deliveryTimeout`\.
+If Run Command doesn't receive a document terminal response from SSM Agent, the command invocation is marked as `deliveryTimeout`\.

 To determine timeout status on a target, SSM Agent combines all of the parameters and the content of the SSM document to calculate for `executionTimeout`\.
 When SSM Agent determines that a command has timed out, it sends `executionTimeout` to the service\.

+The default for **Timeout \(seconds\)** is 3600 seconds\.
+The default for **Execution Timeout** is also 3600 seconds\.
+Therefore, the total default timeout for a command is 7200 seconds\.

 **Note**
 SSM Agent processes `executionTimeout` differently depending on the type of SSM document and the document version\.